 Make sure that no water has collected in the water separator.
 If water has collected in the water separator, drain it.
-(See page 21 for information on draining the water separator.)
+(See page 21 for draining procedures.)

 Engine unit check

 Check the exterior of the engine unit for damage or other problem.